bilde2910/FreeField/docs/setup.rst

 If all these checks passed, you have successfully completed the installation wizard and set up FreeField for use.
-Before you grant others access to the map, you should set up additional settings such as geofencing, permissions, names and theming, and add Pokéstops in your area to the map.
+Before you grant others access to the map, you should set up additional settings such as :doc:`/geofencing`, :doc:`/permissions`, names and theming, and add Pokéstops in your area to the map.